nasa/astrobee/localization/sparse_mapping/build_map.md

 ## Evaluating the map without running the localization node

-See astrobee/tools/ekf_bag/readme.md for how to run the sparse_map_eval tool that takes as inputs a bag and a BRISK map and prints the number of detected features.
+See the \subpage ekfbag page for how to run the ``sparse_map_eval`` tool that takes as inputs a bag and a BRISK map and prints the number of detected features.

 Note that this approach may give slightly different results than using the localization node, and even with using this node, things can